OMahoneyM/code-wars-daily/README.md

-# code-wars-daily
+# Code Wars Daily
-A repository for to organize my Code Wars solutions
+A repository for to organize my Code Wars solutions.